michaelpistono/Measles2025/README.md

-This individual-based model (IBM) simulates a measles outbreak using a SEIR framework (Susceptible, Exposed, Infectious, Recovered) with four age groups—preK, kindergarten, 5–17, and 18+—and age-assortative mixing via a 4×4 contact matrix.
+This individual-based model (IBM) simulates the 2025 measles outbreak in Gaines County, TX, using a SEIR framework (Susceptible, Exposed, Infectious, Recovered) with four age groups—preK, kindergarten, 6–17, and 18+—and age-assortative mixing via 2 4×4 contact matrices.
 It incorporates district-level population data, vaccination effects, and day-of-week variations in contact rates.

 ---